tim-group/NingLeak/README.rst

     Use the given number of client threads (default 100) -r REQUEST-COUNT
-    Make the given number of requests in each client thread (default 1000) -h
+    Make the given number of requests in each client thread (default 1000) -g GRACE-PERIOD
+	The time to wait before declaring objects to be leaked (default 1 minute) -h
     Halt if any objects are leaked
 -H